Tanja Groos

 Marketing strategist focused on clarity, sequencing, and how marketing effort compounds or unravels as organizations scale.

-What this writing examines
+Why this writing exists

 You have made real marketing investments.
 The effort was visible.
 The vendors were capable enough.
 And yet marketing still requires more of your time than it should.
 Daily decisions, missed handoffs, and repeated clarification.
 Decisions that should have been settled keep resurfacing, and progress doesn’t hold the way the investment should justify.